Gigaspaces/xap-docs/site/content/xap121/notify-container.markdown

 </os-events:notify-container>
 ```

 Note that you can always delegate the notification processing to a separate application defined thread pool, if you'd like to manage the processing thread pool yourself.
-This can be done by configuring a separate thread pool within your application, for example using [Spring's `TaskExecutor` abstraction](http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/scheduling.html).
+This can be done by configuring a separate thread pool within your application, for example using {{%exurl "Spring's TaskExecutor abstraction" "http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/scheduling.html"%}}.
 In your `pu.xml` file you can define a `ThreadPoolTaskExecutor` and an async listener:

 {{%tabs%}}